gigihko/cyclistic-case-study/README.md

 As a junior data analyst on Cyclistic's marketing analytics team, I've been tasked with presenting to executives my findings and recommendations once I've thoroughly explored, processed and analyzed any relevant data.

-You'll find the written report on my data analysis process in the cyclistic-case-study.rmd file above.
+You'll find the written report on my data analysis process in the https://github.com/gigihko/cyclistic-case-study/blob/main/cyclistic-case-study.Rmd file above.

 My case study visuals: